copenlu/academic-kickstart/content/people/andrea/index.md

 role = "PhD Student"

 # Short bio (displayed in user profile at end of posts)
 bio = "Andrea's main research interests are multilingual learning and language modelling.
-He was a PhD student at the University of Southern Denmark and co-advised by Isabelle."
+He was a PhD student at the University of Southern Denmark and co-advised by Isabelle, and is now a Data Scientist at Allianz Technology."

 # External website link
 external_link = "https://www.linkedin.com/in/andrealekkas/"